Roller hockey: Tournaments

 Most competitive youth hockey teams play in tournaments.
 The tournaments vary depending on location, but a typical bracket system is usually used.

 World Skate is the international association that organize the biggest roller hockey world championship for rink hockey and inline hockey.
 The championships are part of the biennial World Roller Games and over twenty national teams participate in these events.

 For inline hockey in the U.S., teams travel to different locations around their state, sometimes even going out of state.
 There are intrastate tournaments and out-of-state tournaments.
 There are even national tournaments competitive teams compete for.
 There are other tournaments located in the U.S but played by players all around the world.
 Narch and Statewars are two Nationwide tournaments of every skill level and age group.

-In Europe, rink hockey is governed by World Skate Europe - Rink Hockey (CERH), inline hockey is governed by World Skate Europe - Inline Hockey (CERILH), and inline skater hockey is governed by International Inline Skater Hockey Federation (IISHF).
+In Europe, rink hockey is governed by World Skate Europe - Rink Hockey (CERH).

 Roller hockey brands

 Many of the same brands that make ice hockey equipment also make roller hockey skates including Bauer, Easton, Mission, Tron and many more.
 There are also some brands that specialize in roller hockey like el Leon de Oro (Spain), Tour, Alkali, Revision and Mission (but they make some ice hockey equipment also).
 Other rink hockey brands include Reno, TVD, Meneghini, Proskate and Azemad.